ludw1/yaml2kg/README.md

 ## To-Dos
 - ~Add support for Loki Hybrid tupletool.~ [Done, see here](https://ludw1.github.io/lokigraph.html)
-- Throw exception when there a tool thats not in the documentation is present in the yaml
+- ~Throw exception when there a tool thats not in the documentation is present in the yaml~ Will now add the TupleTool to the knowledge graph
 - Decide on visual form of the knowledge graph